 Facebook hit with vast fine as owner Meta accused of violating people’s privacy

+Irish regulator has fined Meta almost a billion euros and still has 13 outstanding inquiries

+Facebook owner Meta has now been fined almost a billion euros by the Irish data privacy regulator, after its latest significant punishment.

-Ireland‘s data privacy regulator imposed a 265 million euro ($277 million) fine on social media giant Facebook on Monday, bringing the total it has fined parent group Meta to almost 1 billion euros.
+The regulator hit Facebook with a 265 million euro ($277 million) fine on social media giant Facebook on Monday, after a series of data protection problems.

 The penalty resulted from an investigation, started in April 2021, related to the discovery of a collated dataset of Facebook personal data that had been made available online.
 Facebook was also ordered to make a range of corrective measures.